×

 A relationship breakdown can make things more complicated, as one partner will probably leave the property and the other may have to cover rent alone.

-Here are some of the things you can do in this situation:
+Here are some of the things you can do in these circumstances:

-• Communicate well: Don’t get involved in people’s personal affairs, but stay in touch about what is happening from a tenancy perspective.
+• Don’t get involved in people’s personal affairs, but stay in touch about what is happening from a tenancy perspective.

-• Consider your tenants’ status: If your tenants get divorced then it can impact you.
-For example, they could become eligible for housing benefit, in which case you’ll need to arrange for payments to come directly from the Department for Work and Pensions (DWP).
+• If your joint tenants get divorced then they could become eligible for housing benefit, in which case you’ll need to arrange for payments to come directly from the Department for Work and Pensions (DWP).

 Take the Hassle Out of Managing Your Properties with EVO